danielneil/Shark-Config/README.md

 # Shark-Config

-This is the demo configuration for the Shark Algorithmic Trading Platform.
+This is the demo configuration for the Shark algorithmic trading platform.

-Out of the box it comes with sample configuration comprising of:
+Out of the box it comes with configuration comprising of:

 * [Sample configuration](https://github.com/danielneil/Shark-Config/blob/master/trading-config.yml).
     * The sample demostrates using various Shark plugins against the CRYPTO TOP 20 (by Market Cap), namely: